 - Start of Darkness: Originally, they were part of a group of settlers who lived on the island and worshipped the cat god.
 During the harvest moon, when they were celebrating a successful harvest, Moonscar and his pirates arrived on the island.
 To keep the location of their stolen treasure secret, Moonscar and his pirates chased the settlers into the bayou where they were eaten by alligators (except Simone and Lena, who had left when the pirates arrived and returned just in time to watch everyone else die).
 They begged their cat god to curse the pirates, and their wish was granted, turning Simone and Lena into werecats who then killed them.
 However, they had to drain the life force from other people every harvest moon to preserve their immortality.

-- He Who Fights Monsters: What Moonscar did to Lena and Simone's people was evil, yes.
+- Those Who Fight Monsters: What Moonscar did to Lena and Simone's people was evil, yes.
 But what the two do after they get their revenge made them much more monstrous (literal and figuratively) then he ever was.

 - Woobie, Destroyer of Worlds: You will want to give Lena a big hug after hearing her and Simone's Start of Darkness.
 Simone to a lesser extent, only because she'd likely claw your eyes out if you tried.

 The Zombies from Zombie IslandThe Zombies From Zombie Island.
 They're not actually evil, they're just unrested souls trying to warn the gang of the real villains on the island; Simone, Lena, and Jacques.

-- And I Must Scream: They are unable to return to the island as zombies...at least until the Mystery Gang frees them.
+- And I Must Scream: Every harvest moon they return to the island as zombies...at least until the Mystery Gang frees them.

 - Asshole Victim: The pirates in the Backstory who were turned into zombies.
 Not the other people (such as the Civil War soldiers or the tourists turned into zombies), technically.

-- Dark Is Not Evil / Good All Along: They just wanted to scare the gang off to save them from the same fate that occured to them.
+- Good All Along: They just wanted to scare the gang off to save them from the same fate that occured to them.

 Voiced by: Cam ClarkeBeau is a hunky but ill-tempered gardener whom Daphne falls for.
-Featured in Scooby-Doo on Zombie Island
+Featured in Scooby-Doo on Zombie Island.

 - Becoming the Mask: He takes the gardening job very seriously, even reacting with genuine concern when Scooby accidentally ruins the work he put into it.